-What is Neurological Physiotherapy?
+What is it Neurological Physiotherapy?

 Our Physiotherapists are trained in the Bobath approach to neurological rehabilitation which integrates current evidence in neurophysiology with a detailed movement analysis assessment to identify areas of strength and areas for improvement.
 After an assessment, our Neurological Physiotherapists develop an individualized treatment plan based on your goals.

 Neurological Physiotherapy treatment can include:

-Education on your condition and how to manage symptoms
+- Education on your condition and how to manage symptoms

-Hands-on facilitation to activate muscles groups and re-train movements
+- Hands-on facilitation to activate muscles groups and re-train movements

-Walking retraining and improving endurance
+- Walking retraining and improving endurance

-Specific strengthening exercises and improving control during movement
+- Specific strengthening exercises and improving control during movement

-Managing muscle tone and spasticity
+- Managing muscle tone and spasticity

-Pilates reformer training (if appropriate)
+- Pilates reformer training (if appropriate)

-Equipment education, prescription and fitting
+- Equipment education, prescription and fitting

-Increasing independence within your home and community
+- Increasing independence within your home and community

 What conditions does a Neurological Physiotherapist treat?